-The knowledge of the data about the reach of the show, and patrons of the show, helps in analyzing the popularity of the content and also for the justification of the advertising rates.
-But the numbers are objective and do not reveal the reason why the audience are watching the content what is there that is giving pressure to the audience, what's the need of the audience that it is seeking to satisfy.
-What are the factors which is leading to this satisfaction, what is it that the audience finds interesting, is it the story or the characters?
-As we all know media is entertainment industry, in Hindi it's called "Manoranjan" now if we break this word, we get Man and Ranjan, Where Man means your mind and Ranjan means to make happy, hence entertainment itself means to make the mind happy.
-In other words, to gratify our mind.
-By this notion of Gratification, it is thus a prime focus of study what makes the minds of the audience happy.
-Well on the surface it may look very simple but gratification is a very personal and a subjective matter.
 In the past there have been some studies and theories which tried to evaluate the gratifications, the most prominent is uses and gratification theory by professor Elihu Katz in 1959.
-This theory has become even more relevant in contemporary times, as it suggests that the audience actively seek gratification from media.
-Here the audience decided on what they want to consume.
-In this digital age, every person with smart phone or internet can seek and find and satisfy their needs.
-The information and content are just few clicks away.
+This theory has become even more relevant in contemporary times, as it suggests that the audience actively seeks gratification from the media.
+Here the audience decided on what they wanted to consume.
+In this digital age, every person with a smart phone or internet can seek and find and satisfy their needs.
+The information and content are just a few clicks away.
 This theory does not see the audience as passive, consuming whatever that is being provided by the media.
-This theory suggest that the audience are rational agents and they are aware of the process, the audience themselves participate in the process of the media consumption.
+This theory suggests that the audience are rational agents and they are aware of the process, the audience themselves participate in the process of the media consumption.
 With digitization the media is becoming even more interactive.
 Today the audience can even demand the producers, creator or provider of the content on what they want to read, listen and watch.
 If looked from this angle the audience seek quality as a commodity for which they invest their time and money.
 It not only helps the audience to achieve the gratification but also the producer of the content to comprehend the gratification of the target audience and thus strive to serve good quality content to them.